ibm-cloud-docs/watsonxdata/data_stream_confluent1.md

 1. Create a Kafka cluster in Confluent Cloud.
 2. Create topics to stream your data.
 3. Enable Tableflow for topics to convert them into Iceberg tables.
-4. Query the remote tables using {{site.data.keyword.lakehouse_full}} Spark or Presto engines without copying data.
+4. Query the remote tables using {{site.data.keyword.lakehouse_short}} Spark or Presto engines without copying data.

 ## Storage options
 {: #data_stream_confluent1_2}